 Market outlook for the materials sector

-However, a still-solid economic picture in the U.S., as well as an improved European economy, are potential tailwinds for the materials sector.
+However, a still-solid economic picture in the U.S., as well as a decent European economy, are potential tailwinds for the materials sector.
 Additionally, some indebted governments have scaled back their austerity plans and are focusing more closely on generating economic growth.
 This could provide a bit of fuel to the materials sector.

 However, the possibility of a damaging trade war cannot be discounted and remains a risk to the materials sector.
 Additionally, there is uncertainty surrounding both U.S. monetary policy and global economic growth.
-European economic growth has improved as mentioned above, but remains modest and European countries are still dealing with structural problems.
-Chinese economic growth has slowed compared to the past several years, though it has stabilized recently.
+European economic growth has improved, but remains modest and European countries are still dealing with structural problems.
+Chinese economic growth has slowed compared to the past several years, though it has stabilized recently, and the country appears to be enacting measures to stimulate the economy (Bloomberg).
 Also, a further strengthening of the U.S. dollar could hurt the sector, although that could be mitigated somewhat by better U.S. economic growth.
 For now, we're holding to our marketperform rating.